 How I ended up in Montenegro

-This was the story my Hungarian host greeted me with in April 2011 while I was eating my first of many plejskavicas in some tiny restaurant in Podgorica.
+This was the story my Hungarian host greeted me with in April 2011 while I was starting my short life as a Montenegro girl eating my first of many plejskavicas in some tiny restaurant in Podgorica.
 Having lived in Montenegro many years by that time, he knew of course much more about the country than I ever learned, but I will always remember it in an opposite way – as a quite a country!

 I landed in Podgorica and called my to-be-boss for the coming three weeks.
 I came on a grant to work for an NGO in Konik settlement.
 I could have chosen any NGO in Europe and for some reason I can’t even remember (if there was a reason at all) I was set on working in Podgorica of all places.
 I think that the NGO I have chosen never understood my reasons either, as they seem quite surprised seeing me turn up for work for the duration of all those tree weeks.